Canadian Citizenship by Descent

 Forms

 CIT 0001 (Application for a Citizenship Certificate for Adults) is the primary form.
-CIT 0014 (Use of a Representative) may be required if someone is filing on your behalf.
+CIT 0014 is the official IRCC Document Checklist — it itemizes every document required with your application.

 Fee